Batalhoti/QuattroBox/README.md

 # Description

-This project is inspired by the Filamentalis and the BoxTurtle, using four modified Filamentalists, each equipped with an independent extruder.
-The extruders are slightly inclined to optimize the filament path.
+This project is inspired by the **Filamentalis** and **BoxTurtle**, combining ideas from both to create a robust multi-material system.
+It uses four modified Filamentalists, each equipped with an independent extruder slightly inclined to optimize the filament path.

-The extruder design allows for the use of either NEMA 17 or NEMA 14 motors.
-However, I have achieved better results with the NEMA 17, so the choice is yours.
+The extruder design supports both NEMA 17 and NEMA 14 stepper motors.
+While both are compatible, better results have been achieved with NEMA 17 motors, the choice is yours.

-The system includes a Y-splitter with a switch and a Binky encoder.
-Each lane has status LEDs to monitor each filament, and a filament eject button makes it easy to remove the material.

-The logo features an LED strip that shows the MMU status (load, unload, and the color of the loaded filament).
-The entire design is 3D printed, eliminating the need for aluminum extrusions.
+### Key Features

+- **Two types of extruders available**:
+  - **With BMG reduction**, compatible with NEMA 14 and NEMA 17 stepper motors
+  - **Without reduction** using NEMA 17 pancake stepper motors
+- **Filament hub** with two options:
+  - **With Binky encoder** for precise filament positioning
+  - **Without encoder**, for a simpler and more cost-effective solution
+- **Status LEDs** on each filament lane to indicate activity
+- **Dedicated illumination for the filament path** to assist during loading and operation
+- **Filament eject button** for quick material changes
+- **LED strip on the logo**, showing MMU status (loading, unloading, and active filament color)
+- **Filament enclosure**, protecting spools from dust and humidity, keeping materials in optimal condition
+- Fully **3D printed structure** – no aluminum extrusions required
+- Compatible with [**Happy Hare**](https://github.com/moggieuk/Happy-Hare/wiki) for MMU control

+The project uses accessible components, open-source technology, and a modular, customizable design.

 ##